bcgov/digital-trust-toolkit/applications/application-mac.md

 ## 1.8.
 Objectives

-MAC TSM operates based on a [Theory of Change](https://github.com/bcgov/bc-vcpedia/files/12563322/Theory.of.Change.-.TSM.pdf) philosophy that outlines the following objectives:
+MAC relies on its [Theory of Change](https://github.com/bcgov/bc-vcpedia/files/12563322/Theory.of.Change.-.TSM.pdf) philosophy to drive the following objectives:

-1. Drive continuous enhancement of on-site sustainability performance through strategic approaches.
+1. Continuous enhancement of on-site sustainability performance through strategic approaches;
-2. Encourage company progress from good practice to excellence via a multi-level rating system, supported by TSM protocols for benchmarking and target setting.
+2. Encourage company progress from good practice to excellence via a multi-level rating system, supported by TSM protocols for benchmarking and target setting; and
 3. Enable industry-level monitoring, trend identification, and intervention by using comprehensive TSM reporting data from national mining associations and stakeholders.